OxfordDemSci/mySocialWatcher/mysocialwatcher/api/static/docs.md

 **./api/v1/query**
 Returns social media audience estimates for specific locations, dates, and demographic groups.

+**./api/v1/list_collections**
+List all collection names that you have permission to access.

+**./api/v1/monitor_collections**
+Get summary statistics for recent data from your collections.

 **./api/v1/write**
 Write new data into the database (requires authentication with write-access).